 This is Week #42 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 One day I will look back on this post and wonder how in the world I managed to finish these cookies.
 It has been a struggle for me to stay in one piece for the past week.
 I keep push-push-pushing my limits, and my body has finally told me plainly (for the third time in the past two months), SLOW DOWN, WOMAN.
 Ok, ok.
 I'm realizing that I actually need to heed these warnings, so I am slowing down.
 This week, my life has been all about: early bedtimes, hydration, knowing that the world won't end if I don't get a certain batch of photos edited, SLEEPING, eating, becoming more aware of what my body needs.
 Oh yeah, and working full-time and caring for two little munchkins.
 So.
 It has been hard to fit in much of anything else.